yyfeng2003/libwebplayer-app/README.md

-1.Overview
+<h2>1.Overview</h2>

-- The libwebplayer is a light-weight and high-performance runtime library for running HTML5 game on Android device.
+The libwebplayer is a light-weight and high-performance runtime library for running HTML5 game on Android device.
 Supported Android devices include smartphones, televisions, set-top boxes, etc., and supported Android systems include Android 4.4 to the latest version.

-2.Features
+<h2>2.Features</h2>

 - Alternative to Android Webview for running HTML5 games, but with performance 2~3 times higher than webview
 - Mainly developed in C++
 - Use OpenGLES, OpenSLES and Android V8
 - Compatible with HTML5 specification
+- Support ES6 javascript specification
 - Support Android 4.4+
 - Support armeabi-v7a and arm64-v8a
-- Support HTML5 games based on CANVAS and WebGL
-- Support websocket
 - Support interactive operation with touch, keyboard and joystick
 - Support interactive code between javascript and native java
+- Support websocket
+- Support .html/.js/.json/.jpg/.png/.mp3/.ttf media types
+- Support running HTML5 games based on HTML5 CANVAS and WebGL
+- Support running HTML5 games build by Construct2/3, Phaser(PIXI), CreateJS, CocosCreator, Egret
 - Support game assets encryption for release
-- Support .jpg/.png/.mp3/.ttf media types
-- Support running HTML5 games build by Construct2/3, Phaser(PIXI), CreateJS, CocosCreator, Egret
 - Not support WebAudio yet

-3.Usage
+<h2>3.Usage</h2>
 - Put the libwebplayer-release.aar file in libs directory of your android game project

 - Put the dependencies code into your module build.gradle file: